himoacs/market-data-simulator/README.md

     EQ/US/NASDAQ/AAPL

-This specific topic hierarchy is used to take full advantages of Solace PubSub+'s rich hierarchial topics which provide strong wildcard support and advance filtering logic.
+This specific topic hierarchy is used to take full advantage of Solace PubSub+'s rich hierarchical topics which provide strong wildcard support and advance filtering logic.
 You can read more about that [here](https://docs.solace.com/Best-Practices/Topic-Architecture-Best-Practices.htm#mc-main-content).

 ## Configurations
 There are two main configurations file: